'Let's burn Amber': Defamation trial turns to Johnny Depp's texts

 Depp has previously apologised to the jury for the vulgar language in the texts and said that “In the heat of the pain I was feeling, I went to dark places.”

-But Rottenborn also showed the jury Depp’s expressions of contrition following the flight.
+But Mr Rottenborn also showed the jury Depp’s expressions of contrition following the flight.

 “Once again I find myself in a place of shame and regret,” Depp wrote to Heard.